 Massachusetts Cultural Districts Initiative

-To this menu we are pleased to add the Cultural Districts Initiative.
-The program was authorized by an act of the Massachusetts state legislature in 2010, and launched in April 2011.
+The evidence is clear: A thriving creative sector is one of our Commonwealth's most powerful economic development assets.
+In support of this, the MCC’s Cultural Districts Initiative was authorized by an act of the Massachusetts state legislature in 2010, and launched in April 2011.

 Designated Cultural Districts

 - Central Square Cultural District, Cambridge

 - Concord Center Cultural District, Concord

 - Essex River Cultural District, Essex

 - Rocky Neck Cultural District, Gloucester